kmoon2437/midiplayer/README.md

 player.play();

-let zk = fs.readFileSync('...'); // your zk file. it can be a string or nodejs Buffer
+let zk = fs.readFileSync('...'); // your zk file. it can be an ArrayBuffer or Uint8Array or nodejs Buffer

 // The usage is similar to MidiPlayer. let player2 = new ZKPlayer(zk,2); // 2 = port count